-Craving a crispy, airy, and flavorful sourdough focaccia bread?
-This recipe is made with a sourdough starter—perfect for using up your sourdough discard, no yeast required!
-Whether you’re making a savory side, sandwich bread, or an appetizer, this sourdough recipe delivers golden, dimpled perfection every time.
+Craving a crispy, airy, and flavorful focaccia – then you’ll love this recipe!
+This sourdough focaccia recipe is made with a sourdough starter—perfect for using up your sourdough discard, no yeast required!
+If you’re making a savory side, sandwich bread, or an appetizer, this sourdough recipe delivers golden, dimpled perfection every time.

-With a little patience, you’ll have a bakery-style sourdough discard focaccia that’s perfect for sandwiches, dipping, and more.
+With a little patience, you’ll have a bakery-style sourdough focaccia pizza that’s perfect for sandwiches, dipping, and more.
 This is one of the easiest and most rewarding sourdough discard recipes you can make!

-If you love the tangy, airy texture of sourdough focaccia, why not explore more delicious sourdough recipes?
+If you love the tangy, airy texture of sourdough, why not explore more delicious sourdough recipes?
 Try your hand at classic sourdough bread, fluffy sourdough pancakes, or even crispy sourdough pizza crust—all made with the same natural fermentation process for incredible depth of flavor!

 Content Covered Here